Home staging is a growing field driven by many factors including the:

 It completely lacks integrity to deliberately confuse the market place with fake credentials.
 There is no such thing as “certification” or “accreditation” so putting initials after your name means nothing.

 In my opinion, it’s a deliberate attempt to mislead potential students into thinking one program is better than another because it’s “official”.
-There are no official programs.
-ANYONE can call themselves a stager today and ANYONE can offer training.

 Fake credentials also mislead the general public, though less so, because if you stopped 10 people on the street, I doubt you’d find one that has even heard of any of the acronyms floating around out there.